fqkammona/SWD-Projects/A03-B01-ExchangeComputation/README.md

-# A03:
 ## Problem Statement

-Create a GUI program for ExchangeComputation using JavaFX.
-Information is entered from separate components and components should also display the withdrawals made.
+Initially, the B01 project was designed to enable users to withdraw money in SWD bills from their accounts, providing them with the type of bills needed.
+Later on, an A03 extension was introduced, aiming to develop a GUI program for ExchangeComputation using JavaFX.
+This GUI should incorporate separate components for information entry and display withdrawals.

 ## User Documentation

-When the user starts the program there are not any accounts saved so they will have to first create there account.
-After that, they will be logged in and they can choose anything from the menu options or log out.
+For the B01 project, the application starts with multiple options: creating a new account, logging into an existing account, setting the SWD exchange rate, engaging in currency exchange without withdrawals, or exiting the program.
+Post A03 extension, when a user starts the program for the first time, they need to create an account.
+Upon account creation, users can explore various menu options or log out.

 ## Developer Documentation

-The class `exchangeGUIController` holds all the different scenes in them and all of the action methods.
-It is a little crowded and it would be better to have different controllers but that wasn't something in my ability at the time.
+At the core of B01 is an abstract class named `Currencies`, containing arrays specifying types of bills, bill names, and the exchange rate to USD.
+This class has a subclass, `Exchange`, which compiles an ArrayList of `CurrenciesList` objects to organize all currency-related information.
+For example:
+`add(new CurrenciesList("USD", USDdollars, USDcurrency, USDbillNames))`

+`Bank`, another subclass of `Exchange`, is dedicated to account management.
+It uses the `newAccount` class to store account numbers and balances within an ArrayList.
+Functions from `Exchange` are used for withdrawals and currency conversions.

+The A03 extension brought in a GUI controller named `exchangeGUIController`, which handles all scenes and action methods.
+Though the controller would benefit from further decomposition, the current setup was based on available skills at the time of development.
+The combined project offers a comprehensive solution for currency exchange and account management, now enhanced with a JavaFX GUI, making it more interactive and user-friendly.

 UML Diagram A03:
 ![A03_ExchangeComputationGUIDiagram.png](https://github.com/fqkammona/SWD-Projects/blob/main/UML-Diagrams/A03_ExchangeComputationGUIDiagram.png)

-# B01
-## Problem Statement
-Create a program that allows the user to withdraw money from their account in SWD bills and print out the type of bills needed.

-## User Documentation
-When the user first starts the program they are given the ability to create a new account, log into their existing account, set the SWD exchange rate, do some exchanging without withdrawing any money, and end the program.

-## Developer Documentation
-There is an abstract class `Currencies` that has arrays of the type of bills per currency, the name of the bills and the exchange rate from that currency to USD. `Currencies` has a sub-class called, `Exchange` which creates an ArrayList of objects `CurrenciesList`. `CurrenciesList` is a class created to organize all of the instance variables of `Currencies` into an ArrayList in `Exchange`.
-An example of this looks like is shown below:

-`add(new CurrenciesList("USD", USDdollars, USDcurrency, USDbillNames))`

-`CurrenciesList` has getters and setters for all of its instance variables. `Exchange` has methods that allow users to update the currency for SWD exchange rate and to do exchanges between different currencies as well as what type of bills to return in the specified currency.
-The `Bank` class is a sub-class of `Exchange` and uses the `newAccount` class to create an ArrayList of accounts. `newAccount` has two instance variables; account number and balance, which are initialized in the constructor. `Bank` uses methods from the `Exchange` class for withdrawals and exchanging between curreinces.

 UML Diagram B01: